-The physician faculty members at each participating site must be certified, or on a pathway to certification, and be of sufficient number to educate, supervise, and evaluate residents in clinical and other activities to ensure progressive development in the

-Milestones targeted by the rotations that take place at their respective sites.
+2.7.a.
+The physician faculty members at each participating site must be certified, or on a pathway to certification, and be of sufficient number to educate, supervise, and evaluate residents in clinical and other activities to ensure progressive development in the Milestones targeted by the rotations that take place at their respective sites.
 (Core)

-II.B.2.
-Faculty members must:

-II.B.2.a) be role models of professionalism; (Core)
+2.8.
+Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core)

-II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+2.8.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)